North Western Area Campaign: April–December 1942

 Nine Kittyhawks were destroyed in quick succession and only Lieutenant Robert Oestreicher managed to bring his bullet-punctured P-40 ("Miss Nadine" #43) to a normal landing.
-Oestreicher was the only American pilot to shoot down a Japanese aircraft during this historic action.
+Oestreicher was the only American pilot to shoot down a Japanese aircraft during this historic action (he was credited with two).
 The following extract from his combat report describes the events of that morning:

 After flying about among the clouds for about half an hour I spotted two series 97 dive bombers with a fixed landing gear on a course heading for Batchelor Field.
-Intercepting them at about 1500 feet [approximately 5OO metres] I fired and saw one definitely burst into flames and go down.
+Intercepting them at about 1500 feet [approximately 500 metres] I fired and saw one definitely burst into flames and go down.
 The other was smoking slightly as he headed for the clouds.
 I lost him in the clouds.

 Late that same afternoon the report came through that a coast artillery battery had located both planes within a mile [1.6 kilometres] of each other.
 These are the first confirmed aerial victories on Australian soil.

 The Japanese 1st Air Fleet is conservatively estimated to have lost five aircraft during the first Darwin raid.
 Australian anti-aircraft gunners accounted for one Zero and one bomber while a second Zero was later found crash-landed on Melville Island.
 This last aircraft, which was still relatively intact, gave Allied intelligence officers their first opportunity to try to establish the basis of the Zero's phenomenal performance.
 A detailed examination of the aircraft established such crucial factors as maximum range and firepower and also highlighted a number of significant weaknesses such as the lack of fuel tank protection, pilot armour, and armoured glass.
 Equally significant was the discovery that the Japanese were using Swedish-designed cannons and American-designed direction-finding compasses, propellers and machine-guns.
 The Zero had already begun to look vulnerable.

 Discoveries like these were the concern of the Technical Air Intelligence Unit (TAIU) which had established a sub-unit in the North-Western Area during October 1942.
 The TAIU was an American unit, based in Brisbane, which was responsible for evaluating and monitoring the development of Japanese aircraft.
 The unit's north Australian representative was an Australian, Pilot Officer Crook, who was constantly competing with souvenir hunters for access to Japanese aircraft wreckage.
 Crook's main task. was to examine enemy aircraft wreckage and collect any data plates that had escaped the attention of the souvenir hunters, so as to monitor changes in armament, crew capacity, camouflage, airframe and engine design.
 By comparing serial numbers and production dates it was possible also to estimate production rates for individual aircraft types.